 9. Silk doesn’t create static electricity easily, so it doesn’t cling to your body and an iron when you press it.

 11. Silk is really versatile.
-It is perfect for a variety of uses – from casual clothing, cozy bedding and timeless accessories to formal attire, evening wear and even parachutes and rugs.
-It takes color well, mixes well with other natural fibers like cotton, wool and linen.
+It is perfect for a variety of uses – from casual clothing, cozy bedding, and timeless accessories to formal attire, evening wear, and even parachutes and rugs.
+It takes color well and mixes well with other natural fibers like cotton, wool, and linen.

 12. Silk fiber is naturally elastic and can stretch up to 20% without breaking.

-13. Most of silk fabrics are easy to work with in sewing and surprisingly easy to care for (except silk chiffon, georgette and charmeuse)
+13. Most silk fabrics are easy to work with in sewing and surprisingly easy to care for (except silk chiffon, georgette, and charmeuse)

 The technology of making the silk thread is unique – it is obtained by unwinding the miniature cocoons of silkworms.
 The secret to the manufacture of silk for a long time was known only in China.
 Despite the fact that now silk fabric is made in India, Brazil, and other countries, China remains to this day the largest producer of silk.

 I absolutely love natural silk and really want to convince you to love it too.
-It is such comfortable, breathable, luxurious fabric that it’s considered “Queen of textiles” for few thousand years.
+It is such a comfortable, breathable, luxurious fabric that it’s been considered the “Queen of textiles” for a few thousand years.